saigontechnology/rn-base-project/README.md

 NodeJS (version 16 or later) and NPM is required.
 To make sure you have them available on your machine, try running the following command
+## About Us

+Welcome to Awesome App!
+We're a small team of developers passionate about creating library that make people's lives easier.

+### Team Members

+Our team consists of 14 developers with diverse backgrounds:

+- Hong Hoang: Our lead developer with over 10 years of experience in software development and 5 years of experience in mobile application (react native).
+He's responsible for the overall architecture and technical implementation of the app.
+- Chung Nguyen:
+- Phi Tran:
+- Vu Nguyen:
+- Huy Duong:
+- Anh Le Hoang:
+- Thinh Vo:
+- Loc Nguyen:
+- Hoang Dinh Tien:
+- Loi Do:
+- Bao Nguyen:
+- Huy Do:
+- Hang Nguyen:
+- Tung Le: He is a intermediate react native, he has over 2 years about react native and he has experience working through healthcare apps.

+### Mission

+Our mission is to create the best library for implementing project stucture easily.
+We believe that everyone can benefit from tools that help them work smarter, not harder.
+We're committed to building an library that's easy to use, reliable, and affordable for everyone.

+### History

+My library was founded on Oct 2023 with the goal of making productivity library more accessible to everyone.
+Since then, we've been working tirelessly to improve the library and add new features.

+### Contact Us

+If you have any questions or feedback, we'd love to hear from you!
+You can reach us at hong.hoang@saigontechnology.com.

+## Prerequisites

+This template requires NodeJS (version 16 or later) and NPM.
+[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
+To make sure you have them available on your machine, try running the following command.

 ```sh
 $ npm -v && node -v